jlengstorf/lengstorf.com/src/posts/79-right-thing-easy-thing/index.md

 Why[^ftw] another, more useful thread shows up: **these decisions are born out of convenience, not ignorance or malice.**

+[^ftw]:
-[^ftw]: I should probably expand on this in its own post, but here's the short version: Find the Why is my shorthand for digging into the underlying cause of a feeling or situation.
-If we know what's happening underneath the feeling, we can find other things that help us seek out or avoid a given feeling without having to blindly try everything.<br><br>For example, I like web design.
+  I should probably expand on this in its own post, but here's the short version: Find the Why is my shorthand for digging into the underlying cause of a feeling or situation.
+If we know what's happening underneath the feeling, we can find other things that help us seek out or avoid a given feeling without having to blindly try everything.

+  For example, I like web design.
 Why?
 Because I get a lot of satisfaction from solving complex problems and helping people distill knowledge in a way that makes it accessible to other people.
 Knowing this, I'm also interested in teaching and coaching because the fundamentals are the same.

 So I'm not choosing to throw recyclables in the trash because I don't want to recycle; I'm doing it because I don't want to deal with the hassle of going to